chin8628/ITforge-Theme/README.md

 1. Before install theme, You must install Meta Slider (https://wordpress.org/plugins/ml-slider/).
 It's just a plugin for create slide image on index.
 2. To install this theme, It's simple.
 I think you have known before read this.
-3. Go to MetaSlide plugin, Then create slider to get code usage and paste code on header.php to use slider.
+3. Go to MetaSlide plugin, Then create slider to get code usage and paste code on index.php to use slider.
 4. Setting Metaslider minimum width is 900. **I suggest you to set slider's template to Nivo Slider and set Navigation to hidden.**
 5. Edit link to your social contact (facebook, twitter) in footer-content.php